wp-plugins/facebook-page-promoter-lightbox/readme.txt

 Navigate to the "Arevico Settings" tab and set your preferences.
 You will need a facebook fanpage and retrieve it's ID.
 The plugin does not work with facebook groups or personal profiles.

 == Frequently Asked Questions ==

+**Q. What are some good settings?**

+A. A delay of 5000-10000 seconds is recomended.
+This way, th user has read some of  your content.
+Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

 **Q. Do I need to check don't load fancybox?**